sanelli/turing/README.md

 Collection of [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) interpreters written in various languages.

 ## Prerequisities
 Prerequisites can be validated by running the `Check.ps1` script, possibly with a list of languages to validate.
-If the parameter `-Languages` is not provided then all supported languages are chek.
+If the parameter `-Languages` is not provided then all supported languages are cheked.
 In case of failures will provide a set of links to follow to help with the installation.
 ```powershell
 ./Scripts/Check.ps1
 ./Scripts/Check.ps1 -Languages:$("csharp", "python", "cpp")